Meet the ethical food innovators who are taking it upon themselves to change how we eat, drink and shop.

 ‘War on the straw’ takes hold among popular bars and restaurants

-Councils and organisations address the deplorability of disposability
+Councils and organisations are addressing the deplorability of disposability

 Innovation in the world of straws is just the start – it’s estimated there’s five trillion pieces of plastic floating in the world’s oceans.
 So does the war on the straw really align with the actions of cutting out plastic as a whole?
 Well, quite possibly.

-This year, London’s first plastic-free shop opened in Hackney; Borough Market introduced water fountains as their first action in phasing out single-use plastic bottles; and City of London launched a Square Mile Challenge which succeeded in their goal of recycling half a million coffee cups in April, with the aim of recycling five million by the end of the year.
+It’s now possible to fill up your water bottle for free thanks to Refill London launching in spring this year.
+Then there’s London’s first plastic-free shop which opened in Hackney last year; Borough Market introduced water fountains as their first action in phasing out single-use plastic bottles; and City of London launched a Square Mile Challenge which succeeded in their goal of recycling half a million coffee cups last April, with the aim of recycling five million by the end of the year.
 However small these victories, they’re concrete signs that we’re not just open to the idea of harmony among animals, one another, and the planet – we’re actually championing it too.